CQC We and I Statements

 Direct payments should be discontinued if:

 - someone who had lacked capacity to consent to direct payments has now regained that capacity on a long term or permanent basis.

-In all cases, as soon as possible the local authority should discuss with the adult, their carer and any person managing the direct payment if it is considering discontinuing direct payments to them, in order to explore all available options before making the final decision to terminate the direct payment.
+In all cases and as soon as possible, the local authority should discuss with the adult, their carer and any person managing the direct payment if it is considering discontinuing direct payments to them, in order to explore all available options before making the final decision to terminate the direct payment.
 For example, if ability to manage is an issue, the adult can be given an opportunity to demonstrate that they can continue to manage direct payments, albeit with greater support, if appropriate.

-A minimum period of notice should be established that will normally be given before direct payments are discontinued.
+A minimum period of notice should be agreed, that will normally be given before direct payments are discontinued.
 This should be included in the information provided to people who are considering receiving direct payments.

 It will be extremely unlikely that a local authority will discontinue direct payments without giving notice, although in serious cases this may be warranted, (for example if the authorised person is not acting in the best interests of the person).
 Local authorities should explain to people, before they begin to receive direct payments, the exceptional circumstances in which this might occur and discuss with them the implications this might have for the arrangements that individuals might make.

-There may be circumstances where the adult has lost the capacity to manage the direct payment and there is no one else to manage the payment on their behalf, or where the person needs additional support to terminate arrangements.
+There may be circumstances where the adult has lost the mental capacity to manage the direct payment and there is no one else to manage the payment on their behalf, or where the person needs additional support to terminate arrangements.
 In these cases, the local authority should have regard as to whether it needs to step in or provide support to ensure that any contractual arrangements are appropriately terminated and that additional costs are not incurred.

 20.1 Relevant chapters